Petchmorakot Petchyindee Academy

-Nopadon Darouphan (นพดล ดรุณพันธ์; born February 14, 1994), known professionally as Petchmorakot Petchyindee (เพชรมรกต เพชรยินดีอะคาเดมี), is a Thai professional Muay Thai fighter, kickboxer, and boxer.
+Nopadon Darouphan (นพดล ดรุณพันธ์; born February 14, 1994), known professionally as Petchmorakot Bangmadklongtan and formerly known as Petchmorakot Petchyindee (เพชรมรกต เพชรยินดีอะคาเดมี), is a Thai professional Muay Thai fighter, kickboxer, and boxer.
 He is the current Rajadamnern Stadium Middleweight Champion and a former two-division Lumpinee Stadium champion.
 He is especially known for his slicing elbows and devastating knees.

 Additionally, he competed for the Singapore-based organization ONE Championship in their all-striking ONE Super Series format, where he has fought in both Muay Thai and kickboxing.
 He was the former and inaugural ONE Muay Thai Featherweight World Champion before the disagreement between his gym and ONE Championship.

 Muay Thai career

 On March 25, 2011, Phetmorakot defeated Wanchai Sor Kittisak to win the Lumpinee Stadium Mini Flyweight (105 lbs) title.

 On April 9, 2013, he defeated Thong Puideenaidee at Lumpinee Stadium to win the Thailand (PAT) Super Bantamweight (122 lbs) title.

 On December 3, 2013, Phetmorakot won his second Lumpinee title by defeating Auisiewpor Sujibamikiew to capture the vacant Lumpinee Stadium Super Featherweight (130 lbs) title.
 On February 28, 2014, he defeated Kwankhaw Mor Ratanabandit to retain the Lumpinee Stadium Super Featherweight title.
 He successfully defended his Lumpinee Stadium title a third time by defeating Genji Umeno via unanimous decision in Japan on April 19, 2015.

 On October 9, 2014, he defeated the legendary Saenchai PKSaenchaimuaythaigym by decision after five rounds of battle at Rajadamnern Stadium.

 On December 8, 2015, Phetmorakot defeated Petchboonchu FA Group at Lumpinee Stadium to win the Thailand (PAT) Super Lightweight (140 lbs) title, marking his second Thai national Muay Thai title victory.

 On December 25, 2015, Phetmorakot defeated future Glory Featherweight Champion Petpanomrung Kiatmuu9 to win the Toyota Vigo Marathon 62 kg Tournament.

 On July 29, 2016, Phetmorakot later entered the one-night Toyota Hilux Revo Superchamp Tournament that took place in Tokyo, Japan.
 In the Quarter Finals, he defeated Masashi Hirano by second-round TKO due to a cut.
 He then defeated Chamuaktong Fightermuaythai in Semi Finals by decision.
 In the Tournament Final, he defeated Silarit Chor Sampeenong by second-round KO to win the Toyota Hilux Revo Superchamp 63.5 kg Tournament.

 On October 28, 2016, Phetmorakot defeated Azize Hlali by second-round KO at YOKKAO 21 in Hong Kong.

 On April 28, 2018, Phetmorakot defeated Mohamed Souanane by TKO at Phoenix Fighting Championship 7 in Phuket to win the Phoenix Fight Championship 149 lb title.

 On October 4, 2019 at the Hilux Revo Muay Thai Marathon in Chiang Rai, Phetmorakot defeated Ali Ebrahimi by second-round KO to win the WBC Muaythai Diamond Middleweight Championship.
 As a result, he became the fourth fighter to win a WBC Diamond Championship belt.